WISCONSIN Oil & Gas "Critical Infrastructure" Anti-protest Bills

 - Members include Allete, Alliant Energy, Dominion Resources, WE Energies, and Xcel.

-According to public records obtained by the Center for Media and Democracy, Koch Industries lobbyist Jeff Schoepke and American Petroleum Institute lobbyist Erin Roth received an email from API lobbyist Marcus Bently (see above) with messaging guidance that broadly scapegoats environmental activists for "attacks" and "damage" to pipeline infrastructure.
+Koch Industries lobbyist Jeff Schoepke and American Petroleum Institute lobbyist Erin Roth received an email from API lobbyist Marcus Bently (see above) with messaging guidance that broadly scapegoats environmental activists for "attacks" and "damage" to pipeline infrastructure.
 Andrew Cook of Hamilton Consulting, which represents Koch Industries, Koch subsidiary Flint Hills Resources, and Xcel Energy, was also copied on the email, along with two lobbyists for Arena Strategy.
+(This was first reported by the Center for Media & Democracy.)

 Joining lobbyist Marcus Bently and the American Petroleum Institute, legislators with the American Legislative Exchange Council, and other industry groups named above, the following trade unions have asked Wisconsin legislators to support SB 386: